sthiede/Comparative_Genomics/day1_morning/README.md

 To download sequence data in Unix you can use a variety of commands (e.g. sftp, wget, curl).
 Here, we will use the curl command to download some genome assemblies from NCBI ftp location:

-> Go to your class home directory (use your micro612 shortcut!)
+> Go to your class home directory (use your wd shortcut!)

 > Execute the following commands to copy files for this morning’s exercises to your home directory: